 Gold standard for Beechworth study tour

-Angliss Diploma of Tourism students recently headed to the goldrush-era town of Beechworth to learn from local businesses about sustainable tourism practices and customer service.
+Angliss Diploma of Travel and Tourism (SIT50116) students recently headed to the goldrush-era town of Beechworth to learn from local businesses about sustainable tourism practices and customer service.

 Located over 200kms north-east of Melbourne, Beechworth is the best preserved colonial goldrush town and within the Ned Kelly precinct of Victoria.